 Today, I received the dice bag I recently ordered from Greyed Out and I am super excited to get it.
 My previous velour bag is old and beginning to show its age to the world; much to my chagrin.
-The measure of veteran gamer (regardless of genre) is the ability to smartly carry their dice in a stylish bag without losing functionality and usefulness.
+The measure of a veteran gamer (regardless of genre) is the ability to smartly carry their dice in a stylish bag without losing functionality and usefulness.
 This bag has both and comes in a cool Cthulhu themed pattern!
 Ok, enough of my babbling; let’s get on with the review.

 BAG DETAILS & FEATURES: